 Marking a Short Sale as Long

-One of the most common citations occurs when a firm “accidently” marks a short sale as long, or misreports short interest positions to FINRA.
+One of the most common citations occurs when a firm “accidentally” marks a short sale as long, or misreports short interest positions to FINRA.
 When a short sale occurs, that transaction should be marked with a short sale indicator.
-Despite this, many participants do it to avoid the borrow requirements set by Regulation SHO.
+Despite this, many participants do it to avoid the borrowing requirements set by Regulation SHO.
 If they mark a short sale as long, they are not required to locate a borrow because FINRA doesn’t know it’s a short sale.

 This is why so many of these FINRA violations include a statement about the broker failing to locate a borrow along with the failure to mark a short sale indicator on the transaction.
-It literally means the broker was naked short selling a stock and telling FINRA they physically owned that share.
+It literally means the broker was naked short-selling a stock and telling FINRA they physically owned that share.

 Suddenly, a “small” violation had much bigger implications.
 The number of short shares that have been excluded from the short interest calculation is directly related to these violations… and there are HUNDREDS of them.
-Who knows how many companies have under reported short interest positions.
+Who knows how many companies have underreported short-interest positions.